toolisticon/pogen4selenium/README.md

 ### Defining Page Objects
 The page object interfaces must be annotated with the *PageObject* annotation and must extend the *PageObjectParent* interface.

+There are basically two ways to reference elements.
+The first is to use element fields in the generated classes that will internally be initialized via Selniums PageFactory.

-It's possible to add String constants annotated with the *PageObjectElement* annotation for all web elements which are related with the page object.
+To achieve that it's necessary to add String constants annotated with the *PageObjectElement* annotation for all web elements which are related with the page object.
 The constant values must be unique inside the interface and will be used in the generated class as variable names for the corresponding elements.
 The constant names must have "_ID" as suffix.

-Then it's possible to add methods to the interface to declare actions.
+The other way is to use By locators on the fly by configuring them directly in the action annotations.

+Those action annotations must be placed on PageObject interface methods or method parameters.
 Those methods must return another page object interface.

 It's also possible to add methods to extract data.
 Those methods must be annotated with the *ExtractData* annotation and must return an instance or List of a data extraction type (see next section)